carlosdp/fal-rs/README.md

 ## Features

 - **Type-safe API**: Strongly typed interfaces for all fal.ai endpoints, generated and kept up-to-date straight from the API itself
+- **Compile Time Efficient**: FAL API Endpoint modules are code generated from the API with granular features, so you only build the set of endpoints you actually use!
 - **Async/Await Support**: Built on top of `reqwest` for efficient async operations
 - **Queue System**: Built-in support for fal.ai's queue system for long-running operations
 - **Image Processing**: Optional image processing capabilities with the `image` feature